Space48/CmsMenu/README.md

 Once installed...

-1. Flush Magento cache
-2. Go to the `Content -> Elements -> Blocks` and create or edit the block you want to use as a sub menu.
+1. Go to the `Content -> Elements -> Blocks` and create or edit the block you want to use as a sub menu.
-3. Save changes.
+2. Save changes.
-4. Go to the `Admin Penel -> Products -> Categories` and select the category you want to assign the sub menu to.
+3. Go to the `Admin Penel -> Products -> Categories` and select the category you want to assign the sub menu to.
-5. Under `Content` section look for a dropdown option labelled `Menu CMS Block`.
+4. Under `Content` section look for a dropdown option labelled `Menu CMS Block`.
-6. Select the block you want to use.
+5. Select the block you want to use.
-7. Save changes.
+6. Save changes.
+7. Flush Magento cache.

+## Troubleshooting
+If you have done the previous steps and still cannot see the sub menus, try reindexing the flat tables related to categories.